AlexisJasso/bump-semver/README.md

 # Bump Semver

-A Github Action to automatically bump and tag master with the latest SemVer formatted version.
+A Github Action to automatically bump and tag main with the latest SemVer formatted version.

 ## Usage